-Machine Learning techniques have recently been recognized as potentially able to mitigate non-linearities intrisic to WFSs \cite{Nishizaki2019}.
+Neural network approaches have been proposed in order to improve AO correction, but most of this work has been focused on trying to predict the atmospheric turbulence in order to reduce the lag error inherent to all AO systems \cite{Hafeez2022} \cite{Guyon2017} \cite{Wong2022NN}.
+Machine learning techniques have recently been recognized for their potential to mitigate non-linearities intrinsic to WFSs \cite{Nishizaki2019}.
 Some advances have been made to apply these techniques to the Shack-Hartmann WFS\cite{He2021} and to design better WFSs\cite{Vera:2021}.
-A recent paper provides an overview paper on machine learning application for wavefront sensing\cite{Wong2022}, but only identifies a single application to the PWFS so far, in ophthalmology\cite{Diez2008}, where the operating conditions are quite different from those in astronomy.
-So far, machine learning techniques have been used for highly non-linear WFSing problems.
-For example, Xivry et al\cite{Xivry2021FocalPW} looked at measuring non-common path aberrations directly in the science focal plane (focal plane WFSing).
-While the task and constraints of their problem differ from what we focus on, their use of deep convolutional architectures (ResNet-50 and U-Net) demonstrate the adoption of ML methods for real-world non-linear problems.
+A recent paper provides an overview on machine learning applications for wavefront sensing\cite{Wong2022}, but only identifies a single application to the PWFS, in ophthalmology\cite{Diez2008}, where the operating conditions are quite different from those in astronomy.
+So far, machine learning techniques have been used for highly non-linear wavefront sensing problems.
+For example, Xivry et al\cite{Xivry2021FocalPW} looked at measuring non-common path aberrations directly in the science focal plane (i.e. focal plane WFSing).
+Landman et al. \cite{Landman_2020} demonstrated that CNNs can be used to aid the reconstruction of wavefronts measured with a WFS purposefully made non-linear in order to increase its sensitivity.
+While the task and constraints of their problems differ from what we focus on, their use of deep convolutional architectures demonstrates the adoption of machine learning methods for real-world non-linear problems.

-As PWFSs are becoming more widely adopted for astronomical AO systems, one can expect that the community will focus more and more on improving their performance.
-One technique to mitigate non-linearities in a PWFS is to locally linearize the reconsrtuction problem by using modal optical gains, which must be adjusted continuously based on observing conditions\cite{Chambouleyron2020}\cite{Chambouleyron2021}.
-Recently, Weinberger et al.\cite{Weinberger2022} have proposed to use neural networks to estimate the optical gains.
-In this paper, we are proposing to skip the optical gains altogether and to look into using neural networks to go directly from WFS measurement to reconstructed wavefront.